Counseling Arlington Heights Illinois: The Lighthouse Difference

 Did You Know?

-We already provide teletherapy and virtual session for clients in multiple states and several countries!
+All of our staff are trained and proficient in conducting teletherapy and virtual coaching sessions.
 Contact us today to find our more about this convenient service we offer our clients!

-Couples Synergy: The Couple 2 Couple Program and Weekend Workshop designed to revitalize marriages and bring back passion and excitement again in your relationship!
+Couples Synergy: The couples coaching program designed by Dr. Ray & Jean Kadkhodaian, designed to revitalize marriages and bring back passion and excitement again in your relationship!